Migration to Canada from India: The Complete Guide

 When you apply for this visa, you can also apply to bring along a spouse and any dependent children, so there’s no waiting period during which you’ll have to live in Canada without them.
 Once you’re granted the visa, you’ll be eligible to move to Canada with your family for life.

+If you’re looking for easy ways to immigrate to Canada, you won’t find any better than the Canadian Express Entry program.
 The Express Entry system is easy to use and the entire process can be done online.
 Before you apply for the visa, you’ll have to meet certain minimum requirements:

 - Education: secondary diploma or equivalent